Location: Zoom Virtual Meeting

-A Davidson Lake Association (DLA) Board of Directors’ Meeting was held on Thursday, November 12, 2020 at 7 p.m. at the Dumfries Fire Hall while practicing social distancing and everyone wearing masks.
-There were two new prospective members attending.
+A Davidson Lake Association (DLA) Board of Directors’ Zoom Virtual Meeting was held on Thursday, January 14, 2021 at 7 p.m.

 Approval of Minutes

-Motion: Roger moved that the minutes of the September 10, 2020 Board of Directors’ meeting be adopted as circulated.
-Arnie seconded the motion.
+Motion: Arnie moved that the minutes of the November 12, 2020 Board of Directors’ meeting be adopted as circulated.
+Claude seconded the motion.
 Motion carried.